 - Geomatics specializes in modern geospatial sciences such as surveying, mapping, remote sensing, satellite imagery, GIS and GPS

-The School is part of the University of Florida’s Institute of Food and Agricultural Sciences (IFAS) with four missions:
+FFGS is part of the University of Florida’s Institute of Food and Agricultural Sciences (UF/IFAS).
+We have four missions: